Optimizing Large Model Training through Overlapped Activation Recomputation: Recomputation Scheduling

-} \textbf{Dependency constraints.} We constraint each recomputation operator to be executed only once in Equation~\ref{eq:cons11}.
-Whether $OP_i$ can be executed in $Phase_t$ depends on whether $OP_j$ is computed before $Phase_t$ or has been stored in the GPU, where $OP_j$ is the preceding dependent operator of $OP_i$, as illustrated in Equation~\ref{eq:cons12}.
+\textbf{Dependency constraints.} We constraint each recomputation operator to be executed only once in Equation~\ref{eq:cons11}.
+Whether $OP_i$ can be executed in $Phase_t$ depends on whether $OP_j$ is computed before $Phase_t$ or has been stored in the GPU, where $OP_j$ is the preceding dependent operator of $OP_i$, as illustrated in Equation~\ref{eq:cons12}. {

-\textbf{Communication constraints.} We need to ensure that the overlapped recomputation time does not exceed the communication time (Equation~\ref{eq:cons13}), and communication recomputation operators should not be computed during the communication process (Equation~\ref{eq:cons14}):
+} \textbf{Communication constraints.} We need to ensure that the overlapped recomputation time does not exceed the communication time (Equation~\ref{eq:cons13}), and communication operators should not be invoked during the communication process (Equation~\ref{eq:cons14}). \fast{This is because (1) limiting overlapped recomputation to stay within communication time reduces search time while maintaining performance, and (2) preventing concurrent communication avoids network contention, leading to more accurate performance predictions for policy maker and effective scheduling algorithms.}

 where $CTime_1$ and $CTime_2$ represent two forward communication time, and $CTime_3$ and $CTime_4$ represent two backward communication time, respectively.